outdreamer/build-a-cure/docs/tasks/examples.md

       - 'find alternatives to solving a problem (delegation, solving abstract version)' :: ignore specific solutions or move problem position
       - 'identify problem type & apply related known solutions' :: assume problem type can be identified & covers enough of the problem & is abstract enough to apply related solutions with effective impact

+## insight path to generate a solution automation workflow from a solution-problem connecting insight path
+	- once a solution is found, a solution automation workflow can be derived (and checked for uniqueness, compared to stored solution automation workflows or inputs/variables of generative functions of solution automation workflows) from the path taken from problem to solution (with general workflows like removing the problem, converting the problem into a solution with connecting functions, or generate the solution from solution components)
+		- this can be done with abstraction & connection to defined components
+			- example: if a solution like 'find the difference in these two values, then apply this operation to get the output' is found through a less optimal method like trial & error, abstract the method & standardize it to interface components so it can be integrated with the generative functions of solution automation workflows
+				- abstracted & standardized to interface components:
+					- find (change types and/or system structures like differences) in problem space, then find connecting structures of structured values & output structures

 # interface query design logic examples

 ## example of advantages of applying alternate interfaces, for selecting interfaces